Lilly7084/TEC-Redshift-Disk-Specification/README.md

 One discovery I made  is that the uncompressed solution data is **exactly the same** as the .SOLUTION format used by the game, which explains the redundant `PB039` in the header, and might help me figure out the purpose of some of those unknown bytes and ints.

 # Reading the image file
 The solution data is stored directly on the image using a method called *steganography*.
-To read out the image, implement this code in your preferred language:
+To read out the image:

 ```
 Allocate a bit stream with [width * height * 3] slots
 For each bit plane in the image, from LSB to MSB:
 	For each pixel in the image (Left to right, then top to bottom):
-		Add lowest bit of red channel to bit stream
+		Add the current bit of the red channel to bit stream
-		Add lowest bit of green channel to bit stream
+		Add the current bit of the green channel to bit stream
-		Add lowest bit of blue channel to bit stream
+		Add the current bit of the blue channel to bit stream
 ```

 Please note that with very large solutions, the game may [store data in higher bit planes.](https://www.reddit.com/r/exapunks/comments/dumqv1/if_youre_curious_a_game_cartridge_filled_to_the/) It's recommended that your reader/writer program supports this mode.